adamsilver/maintainablecss.com/src/chapters/02-semantics.md

 > Question: how valuable is a codified responsive grid system?
 A [layout should adapt to the content](http://adamsilver.io/articles/stop-using-device-breakpoints/), not the other way around.

-## 3. Because they are easier to find
+## 3. Because they're easier to find

 Searching HTML with non-semantic classes yields many results.
 Searching HTML with semantic classes should yield one result which makes it quick to track down.

-## 4. Because they eliminate the risk of regression
+## 4. Because they reduce the chance of regression

 Updating a non-semantic class could cause regression across multiple elements.
 Updating a semantic class only applies to the specific module, eliminating the risk of regression.

-## 5. Because visual classes aren't worth it
+## 5. Because visual classes aren't necessarily valuable

 Atomic CSS and inline CSS aren't totally equivalent.
 For example, inline CSS can't use media queries and styling in HTML stops us from being able to cache it.